New, Large-Scale Data Center Planned in Maryland After $100M Land Deal

 Coming in at around $47,619 an acre, the price is considerably lower than land in the data center sites of Northern Virginia’s Loudoun and Prince William counties, which command around $1 million an acre, based on deals over the past year.

-“This project marks the first comprehensive approach to data center development inclusive of environmental impact, efficiency in power use and distribution, fiber connectivity, and a streamlined approach to construction,” Josh Snowhorn, Quantum Loophole’s founder and CEO, said in a statement.
+“This project marks the first comprehensive approach to data center development inclusive of environmental impact, efficiency in power use and distribution, fiber connectivity, and a streamlined approach to construction,” Josh Snowhorn, Quantum Loophole’s founder and CEO, said in the statement.
 “Together, we are implementing a truly powerful next-generation clean cloud community that will reshape the industry, raising the bar for accountability, sustainability, and planned future data center development to the next level.”

 Houlihan Lokey served as financial adviser to Quantum Loophole, while law firm Jackson Walker and David Severn of Offit Kurman were the company’s legal advisers.